orizens/orizens.com/src/pages/blog/2016-01-01-from-angular-es5-directive-to-angular-es2015-component.md

 #### now-playlist.ctrl.js - The Component's Controller

 This file includes the logics and view model for this component's view.
-I used ES2015 &#8220;class" defintion, since controllers in AngularJS are created with the &#8220;new" keyword.
-Notice that &#8220;this" context, is overloaded with more properties that are defined as part of the scope.
-Apart from the &#8220;constructor" function, I created
+I used ES2015 "class" defintion, since controllers in AngularJS are created with the "new" keyword.
+Notice that "this" context, is overloaded with more properties that are defined as part of the scope.
+Apart from the "constructor" function, I created

 ```typescript
 /* @ngInject */